ksmith552/rock-paper-scissors/README.md

 # rock-paper-scissors

-Branch for main game to add a UI using only the DOM, aside from the buttons, which are in html Once dom methods and logic is working properly, the UI will be overhauld to actually be stylish!

 logic is tested and working properly and base UI is completed My idea was to convert this into being a runescape themed RPS using the combat triangle of melee, ranged, and mage combat styles.
 I meed to procure pixel images of these icons, most likely using the protect prayers.